Life As an Environmental Science Professor

 - Environmental Studies Faculty Member

-In 2016, there was an estimated number of 6,900 jobs in the United States for Environmental Science Professor.
+There were about 6,900 jobs for Environmental Science Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Environmental Science Professor by 2026.
-The BLS estimates 600 yearly job openings in this field.
+There will be an estimated 600 positions for Environmental Science Professor per year.

 The states with the most job growth for Environmental Science Professor are Utah, Nevada, and Oregon.
 Watch out if you plan on working in South Carolina, Ohio, or New Hampshire.
 These states have the worst job growth for this type of profession.